Kyriosity/read-write/README+/.net/README+/parts/cs-lacks-parts.md

 # C# &mdash; Nice to have &mdash; Parts and frameworks

-Along with [nice-to-have syntax/features](../cs-lacks.md) there are some bigger blocks of ideal C#.
+Along with [nice-to-have syntax/features](../cs-lacks.md) there are some bigger blocks of ideational `C#`.

 ## Testing

 Tests for drive or coverage are optional but a natural part of development.
 The three most popular frameworks for .NET (NUnit, xUnit, MSTest) have pros and cons, but neither is state-of-the-art.

 Besides weak points (like bulky names), there are lacks:
-- no way to auto-test code that must not compile (e.g. to exclude the wrong branches of building calls),
-// EXAMPLE in USE-DEV

 - no support of dynamic test data,
+- no way to auto-test code that must not compile (e.g. to exclude the wrong branches of building calls) ➡️ [semantic posers](https://github.com/Kyriosity/use-dev/blob/main/README+/tests/README+/prog_tests-semantics.md),
 - no gradual asserts ➡️ [discussion of workaround](https://github.com/Kyriosity/use-dev/tree/main/README+/tests/README+/unit_test-gradual_assert.md),
 - only a single data source ➡️ [multi-feed workaround](https://github.com/Kyriosity/use-dev/tree/main/README+/tests/README+/prog_tests-cut_feeds.md).